dug12345/github-powershell/README.md

 ===== Install steps =====

-1. Install PowerShell 7 (or latest version)
-2. Get & install module

-    Install-Module PowerShellForGitHub

-3. Set GitHub authenticaion (required by PowerShellForGitHub module)

-    Configuration
-    To avoid severe API rate limiting by GitHub, you should configure the module with your own personal access token.

-    Create a new API token by going to https://github.com/settings/tokens/new (provide a description and check any appropriate scopes)

-    Call Set-GitHubAuthentication, enter anything as the username (the username is ignored but required by the dialog that pops up), and paste in the API token as the password.
-    That will be securely cached to disk and will persist across all future PowerShell sessions.
-If you ever wish to clear it in the future, just call Clear-GitHubAuthentication).
+1. Powershell must be installed on system

-4. Clone this repo to local folder
+2. Clone this repo to local folder

-5. To display GitHub users whose AD entry has been disabled allowing return of GitHub license

-      ./Show-UsersToRemove.ps1
+3.  cd to the local folder

+4. To generate a list of GitHub users to be removed from the TBCTSystems organization and send the list in an email:

+     Note: The command examples can be run one of two ways:
+         1. in a DOS cmd window as Administrator
+         2. in a PowerShell session

+      1: powershell.exe -executionpolicy bypass ./runEmailTask.ps1
+      2. ./runEmailTask.ps1

-      Displays on the console a list of GitHub users in TBCTSystems organization whose AD entry has been disabled
+5. Displays on the console a list of GitHub users in TBCTSystems organization whose AD entry has been disabled

+      1: powershell.exe -executionpolicy bypass ./Show-GitHubUsersToRemove.ps1
+      2: ./Show-GitHubUsersToRemove.ps1

 6. To generate a CSV list of all GitHub members

+     1: powershell.exe -executionpolicy bypass ./Export-Users.ps1
-     ./Export-Users.ps1
+     2: ./Export-Users.ps1

      The generated list will be in GitHubUsers.csv

 7. To generate a CSV list of all GitHub members sorted by team

+     1: powershell.exe -executionpolicy bypass ./Export-TeamMembers.ps1
-     ./Export-TeamMembers.ps1
+     2: ./Export-TeamMembers.ps1

      The generated list will be in GitHubTeamMembers.csv